This story was first published on ESPNcricinfo Hindi. Below is a translated version.

 However, the biggest advantage of being in the Indian camp for Rana was bowling to experienced batters like Virat Kohli and Rohit Sharma in the nets.

-Advice from Indian bowling coach Morne Morkel has also come in handy for Rana, who has told him that every bowling session should have a single aspect the bowler can work on during the nets.
+Advice from Indian bowling coach Morne Morkel has also come in handy for Rana, who has been told that every bowling session should have a single aspect the bowler can work on during the nets.

 "Morne takes a lot of care about our bowling.
 He is completely involved with the bowlers and keeps watching who is doing what in the nets," Rana said.
 "He keeps telling us what we have to do next ball.
 It's a very good thing and then you also have an idea of what you should do on the next ball.